davidjeddy/how_effective_is_http2/README.md

 This is an experiment to show the performance increase of enabling HTTP2 on a Nginx web server.

-## Description

-The./config directory contains three sub directories: ./traffic_source, ./traffic_target_http, and ./traffic_target_http2.

-traffic_source a traffic generator resource.
+Inside the ./configs directory are traffic_source a traffic_target.

-The two traffic_target_* directories are nearly identical configurations, the difference being the toggle of http2.

 ## Usage

 ### Traffic Target

-Now this will stand up a basic LEMP server with Wordpress 4.x installed.
+This will stand up a basic LEMP server with Wordpress 4.x installed.
 Next we need to also start up a target_source instance.

+Before anything else edit ./config/traffic_target/files/dump.sql line 11; change the domain to your domain.

     cd /path/to/project/root
     cd ./configs/traffic_target